joshgerdes/jekyll-uno/_posts/2013-02-25-a_case_for_generic_repositories.md

 ---
 title:  "Generic Repositories"
 date:   2013-02-25
-extract: "I have always liked the abstraction provided by a repository pattern.
+excerpt: "I have always liked the abstraction provided by a repository pattern.
 This article aims to articulate why I use generic repositories and what benefits I feel are most important from this approach.
 I also examine exactly how I use generic repositories in my applications with some practical examples."
 canonical: http://blog.staticvoid.co.nz/2013/2/25/a_case_for_generic_repositories
 redirect_from:
   - 2013/2/25/a_case_for_generic_repositories